 What exactly is a neobank?

 Excellent question.
 And one that financial commentators haven’t entirely come to an agreement on.
 But in essence, a neobank (sometimes referred to as a smartbank) operates purely online, is usually accessed via an app on a smartphone, and is not backed by one of the big four banks (ANZ, Westpac, NAB or Commonwealth Bank).
-This means they don’t have physical infrastructure, such as branches, and their technology is typically developed from scratch, rather than modifying existing or legacy digital systems that longer-serving banks often have in place.
+This means neobanks don’t have physical infrastructure, such as branches, and their technology is typically developed from scratch, rather than modifying existing or legacy digital systems that longer-serving banks often have in place.

-Neobank Up offers the ability to set up a number of savings accounts to achieve your goals – such as saving for events or a house deposit – with your income immediately split as you would like across them.
+Up offers the ability to set up a number of savings accounts to achieve your goals – such as saving for events, a holiday or a house deposit – with your income immediately split as you would like across them.
 The bank also identifies the businesses where you spend your money, including their location and logo and the time you make the transaction.
 It says this can help to overcome the confusion we’ve all likely faced at some point when some transactions are processed under the merchant’s business name, which sometimes has no relation to the place you actually shopped.
 And you can then track your spending with insights that show you a breakdown of how much you have spent with each brand, or more broadly in various categories.

 The rise of neobanks in Australia: how does a neobank launch?